Dagmawi20/Dagmawi-Website/README.md

 # My Personla Website
-## Hosts my Current and important links in regard to my skills
+## Hosts my Current Resume and important links in regard to my skills